chumaky/datero-docs/docs/clouds/gcp/vm_instance.md

 ## Create VM instance
 To run Datero on GCP VM instance, you need to create a VM instance first.
 Exact procedure to create a VM instance is out of scope of this guide.
-Please refer to the [official documentation](https://cloud.google.com/compute/docs/instances/create-start-instance) for that.
+Please refer to the [official documentation :octicons-tab-external-16:](https://cloud.google.com/compute/docs/instances/create-start-instance){: target="_blank" rel="noopener noreferrer" } for that.
 You can use any OS you want, but we will use Ubuntu 22.04 in this guide.

 ![Firewall settings](../../images/clouds/gcp/firewall.jpg){ loading=lazy; align=right }